History of swimwear: 1950s

-Swimwear of the 1940s, 50s and early 60s followed the silhouette mostly from the early 1930s whereas after World War II, a new wardrobe and style of vacation-swimwear arose, coupled with an increase of leisure time and bustling postwar resorts.
+Swimwear of the 1940s, '50s and early '60s followed the silhouette mostly from the early 1930s, whereas after World War II, a new wardrobe and style of vacation swimwear arose, coupled with an increase of leisure time and bustling postwar resorts.

 In 1951, a huge celebration called "The Festival of Britain" was promoted of everything new and modern and cast a line into the future, building on a feeling of hope.
-Beachwear style were very popular in U.S and Europe, but this fashion originated on the French Riviera, which people was quoted this place as "A sunny place for shady people".
+Beachwear style were very popular in U.S and Europe, but this fashion originated on the French Riviera, where people was quoted this place as "A sunny place for shady people".
 Keeping in line with the ultra-feminine look dominated by Dior which brought out his one and only collection of swimwear for the Cole of California in 1955.
-He designed a series of floral printed swimsuits with halter neckline style.
-It evolved into a dress followed his New Look silhouette with cinched waists and constructed bustlines, accessorized with earrings, bracelets, hats, scarves, sunglasses, hand bags and cover-ups.
+He designed a series of floral printed swimsuits with halter necklines.
+It evolved into a dress that followed his New Look silhouette with cinched waists and constructed bustlines, accessorized with earrings, bracelets, hats, scarves, sunglasses, hand bags and cover-ups.
 American Women inspired by Hollywood's film stars For example, Doris Day offering a 'girl-next-door' look and the accession and coronation of the young Queen Elizabeth in February 1952 and June 1953 respectively.

-For the early 50s, despite the reaction to the two-piece swimsuit worn by Brigitte Bardot in Manina, the Girl in the Bikini in 1952, most women in the 1950s still wore one-piece suits.
+For the early 1950s, despite the reaction to the two-piece swimsuit worn by Brigitte Bardot in Manina, the Girl in the Bikini in 1952, most women in the 1950s still wore one-piece suits.
 To increasing female emancipation and realized the commercial possibilities of beauty pageants, big companies launched beauty contests to find girls who could help promote products, believing that a picture of a pretty girl in a swimsuit was the best promotion.
 Instead of swimsuits, these contests popularized the playsuit, but swimsuits remained the highlight in the beauty contest.